Today we’re going to tell you how to retire to South Africa. It’s not just for people over the age of 65.

-You can ‘retire’ to South Africa at any age, which makes South Africa’s retirement visa a popular option for those from the Northern Hemisphere who seeks the sun during the European winter.
+You can ‘retire’ to SA at any age, which makes South Africa a popular destination with Europeans who seek the African sun during their cold winter months.

 Your options to retire to South Africa

 You have two options should you wish to retire to South Africa: